Bringing Hope & Connection:

 Dr Liz Charles

-New Training in Development
+New Training

-SSP & PD
+SSP & Parkinson’s Disease

-- An ‘Inside out’ release of tension.
+- An ‘Inside out’ release of tension

-- Enhanced facial expression and social connection.
+- Enhanced facial expression

-- Improved mobility and balance.
+- Improved mobility and balance

-- Increased hope and confidence.
+- Increased hope and confidence

 Jerry’s Journey with SSP